 Do you think you may have bacterial vaginosis?

-A common bacterial infection in women, bacterial vaginosis is caused by an overgrowth of naturally-occurring bacteria in the vagina.
+The most common vagnial infection in women, bacterial vaginosis is caused by an overgrowth of naturally-occurring bacteria in the vagina.

 Although unprotected sex can increase your risk of bacterial vaginosis, this infection is not a sexually transmitted disease.